 In July, 2013, the whole world had their attention on a little royal baby.
 At the time, I had just recently had a baby myself.
 So naturally, I started thinking about fresh little newborns.
 The photos of Will and Kate, gracefully showing off their (gasp) one day old newborn on the steps of the hospital where he was born made me a little sick at first (well, they weren’t exactly on parade, they did *actually* have to leave the hospital).
 At first I was a little bit like, ewww… whatever, royal baby, and Kate looks perfect the day after giving birth and with make up on, and perfect baby boy and she won’t have to lift a finger to do anything and everything is perfect, perfect, perfect… vomit in my throat.
 But, then I looked at a few more pictures and the vomit in my throat actually turned to compassion and familiarity.
 They had the same awkward first-time parent look that I had when I took my first born home from the hospital.
 My husband even has pictures of us taking her to the car to prove it.

 The royal couple were total rookies, we’ve all been there.
 They didn’t even strap him in the carseat properly (you would think if they had the time to worry about Kate’s make-up to have her looking good for the paparazzi, they would have thought to tell her how to strap the baby in the carseat properly too, but anyway, first time parent blunders are easily forgiven).
+Maybe they should consider a dash cam as well from somewhere similar to BlackBoxMyCar.
+For the safety of the baby of course.
 Although they were smiling and looking graceful in the public eye (as you do when you’re royalty), I started thinking, geez, they’ve got a little newborn on their hands.
 Kate’s dealing with all the post-partum lovelys that you do when you’ve just a baby.
 Bleeding, sore bottom, exhaustion, rock hard boobs, emotions, etc. The only difference between myself and them, of course, was that the entire world was watching as they brought their baby home from the hospital, while nobody, and I mean, NOBODY blinked an eye about what my husband and I did when we brought my first baby home.

 But, what really caught my attention about the photos of them just leaving the hospital was the pure human-ness of the whole situation.
 In the pictures, there was nothing other than them holding the baby.
 Nothing.
 Just one very tiny, fresh little babe in their arms wrapped up in a blanket.